CrouchingJahi/Cyril/README.md

 # Cyril
 A finance management desktop app created in JavaScript with Node, Electron, and React.
 Tells you about, and hopefully doesn't lie about, your recent spending habits so that you can go about your day entirely self conscious about every dollar you spend.
+This app saves all data locally and does NOT send it anywhere else.
+It doesn't connect to the internet, and currently depends on the user uploading their own .qfx/.csv files.

 ## To Run
 `npm install` (once) _or_ `npm install --platform=win32` with windows or WSL development